ABOUT PSBO

 Scott Markowitz is an avid birder, researcher, educator, and scientist who has developed a strong passion for all things feathered.
 From studying the process of molt in Passerines to looking at large scale conservation and habitat restoration, Scott is a true bird nerd.

-Falling into birding accidentally over 25 years ago, Scott started perusing field guides and chasing new birds and rarities over hill and dale.
-Since then, he has birded all over North, Central, and South America, Europe, Asia, and Africa.
+Falling into birding accidentally over 30 years ago, Scott started perusing field guides and chasing new birds and rarities over hill and dale.
+Since then, he has birded all over North, Central, and South America, Europe, Asia, the Mid and North Pacific, the North Atlantic, and Africa.

 Scott’s current passion is research.
 He started banding birds in England where he earned his ringing license from the British Trust for Ornithology.
 There he contributed research on Sand Martins (Bank Swallows), Gulls, Eurasian Coot, and other waterfowl, and the effects of vegetation management on migrant Acrocephalus warblers.